Opposite of a cause, explanation, or justification for an action or event

 “I am likely to disbelieve the findings of the scientists.”

-Opposite of present a defense
+Opposite of to present or state one's case or defense

 Opposite of to maintain or defend, as a cause or a claim, by words or measures